StereoKit/StereoKit-Docs/docs/preview/StereoKit-docs-API.md

   - `normal` — The direction the Vertex is facing.
 Never leave this as zero, or your lighting may turn out black!
 A good default value if you _don't_ know what to put here is (0,1,0), but a Mesh composed entirely of this value will have flat lighting.
   - `textureCoordinates` — What part of a texture is this Vertex anchored to?
 (0,0) is top left of the texture, and (1,1) is the bottom right.
   - `color` — The color of the Vertex, StereoKit's default shaders treat this as a multiplicative modifier for the Material's albedo/diffuse color, but different shaders sometimes treat this value differently.
 A good default here is white, black will cause your model to turn out completely black.

+## enum VertFmt

+The data format of a single element of a vertex component.
+Normalized formats map their integer range onto 0-1 (unsigned) or -1-1 (signed) when read by the GPU, other integer formats arrive as integers.

+- `VertFmt.F16` — 16 bit half float.
+- `VertFmt.F32` — 32 bit float.
+- `VertFmt.I16` — 16 bit signed integer.
+- `VertFmt.I16Normalized` — 16 bit signed integer, normalized to -1-1 on the GPU.
+- `VertFmt.I32` — 32 bit signed integer.
+- `VertFmt.I8` — 8 bit signed integer.
+- `VertFmt.I8Normalized` — 8 bit signed integer, normalized to -1-1 on the GPU.
+- `VertFmt.None` — Invalid format, this is not a valid value for a component.
+- `VertFmt.U16` — 16 bit unsigned integer.
+- `VertFmt.U16Normalized` — 16 bit unsigned integer, normalized to 0-1 on the GPU.
+- `VertFmt.U32` — 32 bit unsigned integer.
+- `VertFmt.U8` — 8 bit unsigned integer.
+- `VertFmt.U8Normalized` — 8 bit unsigned integer, normalized to 0-1 on the GPU.
+A color32 is 4 of these.

+## enum VertSemantic

+What a vertex component means!
+This is matched against the semantics the shader's vertex inputs declare, so component order in a format doesn't need to match the shader's input order.

+- `VertSemantic.Binormal` — Binormal/bitangent direction for normal mapping.
+- `VertSemantic.Blendindices` — Bone indices for skinning.
+- `VertSemantic.Blendweight` — Bone weights for skinning.
+- `VertSemantic.Color` — Vertex color.
+- `VertSemantic.None` — Invalid semantic, this is not a valid value for a component.
+- `VertSemantic.Normal` — Direction the vertex is facing.
+- `VertSemantic.Position` — Vertex position, in model space coordinates.
+- `VertSemantic.Psize` — Point size for point rendering.
+- `VertSemantic.Tangent` — Tangent direction for normal mapping.
+- `VertSemantic.Texcoord` — Texture coordinates.

 ## static class World